The creation of a living environment second to

 none where those who choose to make Kinnoull their home will be nurtured by its wild beauty.

-To allow Kinnoull Station to revert to native bush creating an ecological corridor that will one day link the coast to the Karori Wildlife Sanctuary.
+To allow Kinnoull Station to revert to native bush creating an ecological corridor that will one day link the coast to Zelandia.
 This ecological reserve will enhance the environment through improved water, soil values and biodiversity.

 The vegetation comprises native and low fertility grasses and gorse, which provides a protective habitat for native seedling regrowth.
 Tauhini is present on the upper slopes while deeper in gullies there are considerable areas showing reversion to indigenous second growth natives, principally whiteywood and punga.